superlativecode/Bonfire-Comments/README.md

 Bonfire Comments
 ===============

 A simple comments module.
-This is not a standalone module and should be used with [Bonfire-Blog](https://github.com/superlativecode/Bonfire-Blog) or integrate it into another module.
+This is not a standalone module and should be used with [Bonfire-Blog](https://github.com/superlativecode/Bonfire-Blog) or integrate it into another bonfire module.

 ###Dependices not included